 Example of Head of Household Exemption

-A credit card company has a joint judgment against Jack and Jill, a married couple without children.
+A credit card company has a joint judgment against our clients Jack and Jill, a married couple without children.
 Both spouses are professionals with high salaries.
 Jack’s annual salary is $200,000, and Jill makes $150,000.
 The family expenses are equal to their joint income of $350,000.

 Here, neither spouse is head of household.
 Jack makes significantly more money than Jill, but he does not provide more than half of the money used for Jill’s support.